 Proving that a birth injury was caused by medical malpractice requires specific knowledge, experience and understanding of birth injuries and their consequences.

 Accepting legal advice and representation from a law office that doesn’t have the necessary knowledge and experience or does not fully understand the intricacies of birth injury cases can harm your chances of receiving the compensation you deserve.

 Contact Our Providence Birth Injury Lawyers Today

 If your baby suffered hypoxic-ischemic encephalopathy during the labor and delivery process or has been diagnosed with Cerebral Palsy, we can help.
-At Mandell, Boisclair & Mandell, Ltd, our Providence birth injury attorneys know that the families of children who have suffered a birth injury often need help paying for medical expenses and necessary special care.
+At Mandell, Boisclair & Mandell, Ltd, our Rhode Island birth injury attorneys know that the families of children who have suffered a birth injury often need help paying for medical expenses and necessary special care.